nicolewert/ai-buildathon-starter/tests/README.md

 Ensure you've run `pnpm setup-convex` to initialize your Convex project.

 ### MCP Server Issues
-Verify MCP servers are connected with `pnpm mcp-connect-all`.
+Verify MCP servers are configured in `.mcp.json` and available in Claude Code.

 ## Benefits for Hackathon Development